SathyaSudha-96/CNN-vs-CV-CNN/README.md

 other two complex-valued data-spaces (k-space and complex image) are, on the other hand, mostly unexplored.
 In those dataspaces, a complex-valued Convolutional Neural Network (CV-CNN) can be utilized to do MRI classification directly.
-The major goal of this study is to compare real-valued CNN performance with magnitude images to CV-CNN performance with complex images and CV-CNN performance with k-spac
+The major goal of this study is to compare real-valued CNN performance with magnitude images to CV-CNN performance with complex images and CV-CNN performance with k-space.